 If someone gains access to your blog, they can steal your information, delete it, and wreak havoc on your hard-earned success.

 Wordfence Security is a security plugin that includes a firewall and malware scanner to protect your WordPress blog from external threats.

-It will block malicious attempts to log in to your site, and even show you where the IP addresses are coming from and what credentials people are using to try to log in.
+It will block malicious attempts to log in to your site and even show you where the IP addresses are coming from and what credentials people are using to try to log in.

-Make sure that you are also using a secure password to login to your WordPress site.
+The security of your blog is something you should never take too lightly.
+Make sure that you are also using a secure password to log in to your WordPress site.

 Using a password manager like LastPass can also help to keep your passwords more secure.

 The paid version of this plugin isn’t necessary unless you need a high level of configuration and support.